PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 You can measure product-market fit using a _combination_ of these five methods:

+Leading indicators:

-1. Word-of-mouth sentiment and growth
+1. Word-of-mouth
-2. The Product-Market Fit Survey
+2. User engagement
-3. The retention curve
+3. The PMF Survey

+Lagging indicators:

+4. Retention curve
-4. Burn multiple (net burn / net new ARR)
+5. Burn multiple
-5. Cost of acquisition vs lifetime customer value
+6. CAC vs LTV

-We recommend tracking a minimum of two, preferably one leading indicator (e.g. user surveys) and one lagging indicator (e.g. retention).
+We recommend tracking a minimum of two, preferably one leading indicator and one lagging indicator.
 You can always add more later when you're ready.

-> ### Difference between leading and lagging indicators
->
-> **Leading indicators** are predictive of future growth revenue.
-A surge in word-of-mouth awareness, if matched by signups, suggests you'll see growth in future.
+**Leading indicators** are predictive of future growth revenue.
+A surge in word-of-mouth awareness, if matched by signups, suggests you'll see growth in the future.

->
-> **Lagging indicators** confirm progress toward a goal, whether it's revenue, retention, or product-market fit.
+**Lagging indicators** confirm progress toward a goal, whether it's revenue, retention, or product-market fit.

-### Method 1: Tracking word-of-mouth 🥰
+### Method #1: Word-of-mouth 📈🥰

-You can't validate product-market fit on word-of-mouth alone, but it's a useful leading indicator, and a great motivator.

-None of the following methods are perfect on their own, but they give you a decent signal when combined.
+To be clear... you _can't_ validate product-market fit _using word-of-mouth alone_.
+That way lies madness.

+That said, it's still a useful leading indicator _when combined with other metrics_, such as user engagement and retention.
+Constant buzz and excitement over your product are potential indicators or product-market fit, but you can quantify that buzz if you try hard enough.

+You'll need to deploy two or more ways to track word-of-mouth to get a useful signal.
+Here are some options.

-#### 1. Get brand mention alerts using Syften
+#### 1. Brand mention alerts using Syften

 Syften does what people _think_ Google Alerts does – it monitors popular websites (Reddit, Twitter, Hacker News, etc.), communities (inc. those on Slack, Facebook and Quora), and newsletters for mentions of any keyword you choose, such as your brand name, and sends you alerts via email, RSS, or Slack.

 We use Syften at PostHog to send alerts to a `#brand-alerts` channel on our Slack, so everyone can get a feel for how often we're mentioned, and what people are saying.

-To go on step further, set up a Zapier integration and connect to Google Sheets, where you can collect your mentions, and track trends over time.
-Needless to say, up and to the right if your goal.
+To go one step further, set up a Zapier integration and connect to Google Sheets, where you can collect your mentions, and track trends over time.
+Needless to say, up and to the right is your goal.

 Brand alerts are also a great way to drive acquisition by talking to people considering your product.

 > **❗️Important:** It's _much easier_ to track brand mentions if your company has a unique name.
 If your company name is also a common noun (e.g. Amplitude, Apple, etc.), you're bang out of luck.

-#### 2. Track brand search using Google Trends and Search Console
+#### 2. Branded search via Google Trends and/or Search Console

-**Google Trends** is a great option if you have a unique brand name.
+**Google Trends** is a good option if you have a unique brand name.
 Just plug your brand into Trends to see how searches for your brand are trending over time.

 [INSERT IMAGE]

-Its also useful for comparing yourself to other companies, such as those you _know_ have product-market fit, companies of a similar size / age to yours, or competitors in your space.
+It's also useful for comparing yourself to other companies, such as those you _know_ have product-market fit, companies of a similar size / age to yours, or competitors in your space.

 [INSERT IMAGE]

-At PostHog, we also use **Glimpse** – a handy browser extension that augments Google Trends by adding trend lines, forecasts, real search volumes, and the ability track search trends (and get alerts) over time.
+At PostHog, we also use Glimpse – a handy browser extension that augments Google Trends by adding trend lines, forecasts, real search volumes, and the ability track search trends (and get alerts) over time.

 [INSERT IMAGE]

+It'll also suggest similar companies you can compare yourself against.

 **Google Search Console** is useful if you don't have a unique brand name.
 Unlike Trends, it tracks search traffic directly to your website, excluding any non-relevant searches.

 In search console, go to `Search results` under `Performance` to view search trends for your website.
 From here you can observe trends for branded search terms (i.e. "your brand" or "your brand + keyword"), or your homepage.

-If you find Search Console hard to use, [try this template](LINK HERE) for Looker Studio and connect it.
+> **Note:** Search Console only aggregates data daily, which is a bit annoying.
+Export the data to a CSV and aggregate manually in Sheets by week or month.

-#### 3. Use organic homepage traffic as a proxy
+#### 3. Organic traffic to your homepage

 One final way to track word-of-mouth is organic users who visit your website homepage.
 We track this in PostHog as an insight that combines:

 - Unique users who visited the homepage via Google search
 - Unique users how visited the homepage directly

-This will capture people who search for your brand, as well as people navigate there directly, or visit via Slack, WhatsApp and other "dark social" sources.
+This will capture people who search for your brand, and those who navigate there directly, visit via Slack, WhatsApp and other "dark social" sources.

 If you're using PostHog, remember to add `UTM Source` = `Is not set` to filter out any paid ad campaigns you're running.

 This method will capture some existing users as well, but we've found it correlates well with surges in word-of-mouth awareness.

+#### Word-of-mouth pros and cons

+<td className="text-center"><span className="text-green text-lg">✔</span></td> Easy to track.

+<td className="text-center"><span className="text-green text-lg">✔</span></td> Useful when you're pre-revenue.

+<td className="text-center"><span className="text-green text-lg">✔</span></td> You can compare your progress to other companies.

+<td className="text-center"><span className="text-green text-lg">✔</span></td> Positive sentiment is highly motivating

+<td className="text-center"><span className="text-red text-lg">✖</span></td> Not a reliable sign of product-market fit on its own.

+<td className="text-center"><span className="text-red text-lg">✖</span></td> Spikes in hype and awareness can be misleading.

+<td className="text-center"><span className="text-red text-lg">✖</span></td> Less useful for companies with low-profile brands.

+<td className="text-center"><span className="text-red text-lg">✖</span></td> Less useful once you've found product-market fit

-### Method 2: The Product-Market Fit Survey 📋
+### Method #2: The PMF Survey ❓📋

-The PMF Survey is a twist on the classic Net Promoter score, but it's designed _specifically_ for finding product-market fit.
+The PMF Survey is a twist on the classic Net Promoter Score, but it's designed _specifically_ for finding product-market fit.

 Created by entrepreneur Sean Ellis, it asks users one simple question: